ericgolftourney/StoreLocatorPlus/readme.txt

 == Changelog ==

+= 3.1.1 (July 17th, 2012) =

+* Fixed where parts of the plugin output after the closing html tag
+* Fixed where ajax to/from a secured url weren't correctly working.

 = 3.1 (July 11th, 2012) =

 * Allows the use of the location sensor via pro pack